Local differential privacy: History

+In 2008, Kasiviswanathan et al. first used the term "local private learning" and showed it to be equivalent to randomized response.

 Applications

-The relevance of the ever-growing era of big data calls for high demand of artificial intelligence services at the edges of privacy protection for its users.
-These services help preserve data privacy in ways that has pushed the research on novel machine learning paradigms that fit their requirements.
+The era of big data exhibits a high demand for machine learning services that provide privacy protection for users.
+Demand for such services has pushed research into algorithmic paradigms that provably satisfy specific privacy requirements.

 Anomaly Detection

-Anomaly detection, is formally defined as the process of identifying unexpected items or events in data sets, which differ from the norm.
-The prominence of social networking in the current era has led to many hidden potential concerns, primarily those related to information privacy.
-As more and more users rely on the social networks, for more than merely interactions and self-representation, even going beyond to store personal information, the risks for exposure become prominent.
-Users are often threatened by privacy breaches, unauthorized access to personal information, and leakage of sensitive data.
+Anomaly detection is formally defined as the process of identifying unexpected items or events in data sets.
+The rise of social networking in the current era has led to many potential concerns related to information privacy.
+As more and more users rely on social networks, they are often threatened by privacy breaches, unauthorized access to personal information, and leakage of sensitive data.
 To attempt to solve this issue, the authors of "Anomaly Detection over Differential Preserved Privacy in Online Social Networks" have proposed a model using a social network utilizing restricted local differential privacy.
-By using this model, it aims for improved privacy preservation through anomaly detection is analyzed.
+By using this model, it aims for improved privacy preservation through anomaly detection.
 In this paper, the authors propose a privacy preserving model that sanitizes the collection of user information from a social network utilizing restricted local differential privacy (LDP) to save synthetic copies of collected data.
 This model uses reconstructed data to classify user activity and detect abnormal network behavior.
 The experimental results demonstrate that the proposed method achieves high data utility on the basis of improved privacy preservation.
-Furthermore, local differential privacy sanitized data are suitable for use in subsequent analyses such as anomaly detection.
-Anomaly detection on the proposed method’s reconstructed data achieves a detection accuracy similar to that on the original data.
+Furthermore, local differential privacy sanitized data are suitable for use in subsequent analyses, such as anomaly detection.
+Anomaly detection on the proposed method's reconstructed data achieves a detection accuracy similar to that on the original data.

 Blockchain Technology

-The goal of blockchain technology is to allow digital information to be recorded and distributed, but not edited.
-The introduction of blockchain in its potential to work with local differential privacy received widespread attention because of its decentralized, tamper-proof, and transparent nature.
-Blockchain works over the principle of distributed, secured, and shared ledger, which is used to record, and track data within a decentralized network, and has successfully replaced certain systems of economic transactions in organizations and has the potential to overtake various industrial business models in future.
-This is a growing concern as its use in different applications is increasing exponentially, but this increased use has also raised some questions regarding privacy and security of data being stored in it.
-This is where the proposal to implement differential privacy becomes an option as differential privacy will allow for blockchain to model unique application scenarios to further improve the privacy system of blockchain.
+Potential combinations of blockchain technology with local differential privacy have received research attention.
+Blockchains implement distributed, secured, and shared ledgers used to record and track data within a decentralized network, and they have successfully replaced certain prior systems of economic transactions within and between organizations.
+Increased usage of blockchains has raised some questions regarding privacy and security of data they store, and local differential privacy of various kinds has been proposed as a desirable property for blockchains containing sensitive data.